How Much to Rent a Music Studio?

 What other costs are there besides the recording studio?

 Just like the instruments you buy and the gear you pick up, the cost depends on a few factors.
 While it isn’t always the case, just remember you get what you pay for.
 A cramped studio space with one or two mics will probably save you a few hundred bucks over a much larger recording and production studio or recording facility with various rooms, gobos, and a wide variety of recording gear.
+Having access to the latest music production software and equipment can significantly improve your experience.

 Does this mean you should hop a plane to the Midwest for professional recording studio time?
 Of course not.
 We just want to make sure you understand that some of these costs are dependent on something other than the length of a recording session, the size of the control room, and the quality of the recording equipment.